-8. Add peaches and flavour enhancers to the bowl.
-Add the chopped peaches into a large bowl and mix together with the lemon, vanilla extract and sugar.
-(Image 11) Add the cornstarch into the peaches and mix until coated.
+STEP 8.
+Add peaches and flavour enhancers to the bowl.
+Add the chopped peaches into a large bowl and mix together with the lemon, vanilla extract, and sugar.
+(Image 11) Add the cornstarch to the peaches and mix until coated.
 (Image 12)

-9. Layer fruit onto the base pan.
+STEP 9.
+Layer fruit onto the base pan.
 Spoon the peach filling onto the shortbread base.
-See TIP below on keeping the juice from the fruit out of the baking pan.
+See the TIP below on keeping the juice from the fruit out of the baking pan.
 (Image 13)